icopy-site/awesome-cn/docs/awesome/typedb-awesome.md

 - [`TypeDB Studio - IDE for TypeDB`](https://github.com/vaticle/typedb-studio) - TypeDB Studio is an Integrated Development Environment for TypeDB for performing knowledge engineering.
 - [`Blitz-ORM`](https://github.com/Blitzapps/blitz-orm) - Blitz-ORM is an Object Relational Mapper written in TypeScript and compatible with TypeDB.
+- [`go-typeql`](https://github.com/CaliLuke/go-typeql) - A Go ORM for TypeDB 3.x with type-safe CRUD, query building, migrations, and code generation.
+- [`skills`](https://github.com/CaliLuke/skills) - A collection of agent skills, including a TypeDB skill for agent workflows.
 - [`TypeDB-ML`](https://github.com/vaticle/typedb-ml) - TypeDB-ML provides tools to enable graph algorithms and machine learning with TypeDB.
 - [`TypeDB Loader`](https://github.com/typedb-osi/typedb-loader) - An open-source data migrator for loading data into TypeDB at scale.
 - [`TypeDB OSI - Cyber Threat Intelligence`](https://github.com/typedb-osi/typedb-cti) - TypeDB CTI is an open source threat intelligence platform enabling threat intel professionals to bring together their disparate CTI information into one database